 - an artistic resume of no more than four pages that includes a current list of theatre and performing arts work completed and presented, identifying the role of the primary applicant in each work

-- emerging artists may submit a description of their media arts background, including level of training, film and video arts activities and other relevant arts activity history
+- emerging artists may submit a description of their theatre arts background, including level of training, theatre and performing arts activities and other relevant arts activity history

 - resumes of all principle artists involved in the project